 Given that the GECFD platform is created using open-source software, the simulation tools developed in the project will become freely available upon its completion.
 The 1.1-million-euro project is funded by Business Finland and participated by AGCO Power, Koja and Vahterus.

 Sustainable growth ahead

-“VTT’s role is to be bold with future-oriented progress,” said the technical research centre's president and CEO Antti Vasara.
+“VTT’s role is to be bold with future-oriented progress,” said the technical research centre's president and CEO, Antti Vasara.

 Neste is a leading producer of sustainable aviation fuel and renewable diesel.VTT

-Among the funding activities is a five-million-euro investment for the next development stage of a local district heat reactor’s nuclear energy concept.
+Among the funding activities is a five-million-euro investment in the next development stage of a local district heat reactor’s nuclear energy concept.
 A new research and piloting platform for plastic and textile recycling is also to receive backing, to boost its quest to reduce carbon emissions, promote circular economy and limit dependence on imported materials.

 A digital development platform for biosynthetic materials, meanwhile, is also receiving VTT support to aid the utilisation of AI, biotechnology and synthetic biology to develop completely new, superior, smart and responsive materials at a pace almost tenfold of anything previously seen.

 VTT’s Oulu unit has extensively developed wireless wearable technologies.VTT